ostankin/html-chords/README.md

 * The script assumes that each verse is wrapped into `<p>` tag.
 * The script adds padding over each line in each verse, regardless of the presence of chords in them.
 I couldn't find an elegant solution for distinguishing verses with and without chords.
 * Symbols `{` and `}` can't be escaped - this means they may not appear in the song texts.
 * Since there are several ways to denote the same note, transpositions up and down are different.
-Step down always use "flats", steps up always uses "sharp".
-The script understands both `B` and `Bb` as "B flat", however always uses `H` during transpositions.
+Step down always use "flats", step up always uses "sharp".
+The script understands both `B` and `Bb` as "B flat", however always uses `H` when doing transpositions.
 * To place the control for key change, insert `<div class="transposition"></div>` element anywhere in the song text.
 The number of such elements is not limted.
 * When needed to put a chord over an empty space (e.g. before the line begins or after it ends), one can put any number of spaces into the chord, or even use an empty structure `{  }` as a padding element with an arbitrary number of spaces.
 Spaces outside the curly braces will be ignored by HTML-interpreter.